Login

 • Outline the team’s objectives in achieving organisational targets

-• Explain how the individual performance of team members affects the overall
+• Explain how the individual performance of team members affects the overall performance of the team

 • Identify indicators of underperformance in relation to own team